Gluten Allergen | The UK 14 Main Allergens

 Its binding properties make gluten a popular choice in a wide variety of foods.
 So if you struggle to digest foods containing the protein it’s best to stick to alternative products such as gluten-free bread, and always check the ingredient label before buying food products.

-As gluten is identified as one of the 14 major allergens, it’s a legal requirement in the UK that businesses must clearly display these allergens on the packaging and menus of any food items containing them.
+As gluten is identified as one of the 14 main allergens, it’s a legal requirement in the UK that businesses must clearly display these allergens on the packaging and menus of any food items containing them.
 Failure to do so can result in unlimited fines from local authorities, reputational damage, and serious health risks to customers.

 Symptoms can include: